 SAP is a federal student aid (FSA) eligibility requirement and is administered by the College in addition to the academic standards of performance required under Bluefield College’s academic progress policy.
-The SAP policy is reviewed by the director of financial aid.
-Students are evaluated at the end of every academic term.
+The SAP policy is reviewed by the Director of Financial Aid.
+Students are evaluated at the end of every academic term (16-week semester).
 All students are evaluated on three standards: (1) grade point average (qualitative measure), (2) credit hour completion ratio (quantitative measure), and (3) maximum time frame.
 To maintain eligibility under SAP, students must meet all three standards.

 Students must maintain a minimum qualitative measure of progress defined as the cumulative grade point average (GPA).
 The requirements are listed below.

 Students in graduate programs must maintain an overall GPA of 3.0 or better.

 Students (either full-time or part-time) must maintain a minimum incremental progress (pace) by completing (earning) a percentage of all credit hours attempted.
 Progress is evaluated at the end of each term (16-week semester).
 All courses are used in the credit hour completion ratio including repeated, transferred, withdrawals and incompletes.
 All students must successfully complete (earn) 67 percent of all cumulative credit hours attempted.